kolinsturt/kolinsturt.github.io/_posts/2011-11-15-aes_encryption_using_openssl.md

 ###### NOTE: Although the IV is considered public, avoid using constant or sequential IV's.
 Do not reuse an IV for more than one message if you are using the same key.

-###### NOTE: Padding is used by default if the data does not divide exactly into the fixed block size.

 ### Encryption

 To begin, lets create a context and initialize it: